stewajos/team-justice-in-alloc/README.md

 # Project Alek

 App for allocating resources when there is limited supply.
+Written in Flutter with a Firebase backend.

 ## Requirements